Adopt

 Story

-PLEASE. share and help us save this sweet, starving poor girl.
-Name: Lady Age: 11 months Sex: Spayed Female Breed: Mixed breed Weight: 45 pounds Adoption fee: $400 (altered, vaccines up to date, microchipped, vet checked) (can take smaller payments) Location: West Mesa, Arizona Compatibility with other dogs: Great Compatibility with cats: Good Compatibility with kids: Goof Energy level: Moderate to High Lady is a bubbly little gal ready to meet her forever family.
+Happy, healthy and ready for a home now!
+Name: Lady Age: 1.5 months Sex: Spayed Female Breed: Mixed breed Weight: 45 pounds Adoption fee: $400 RECUED TO $150 in Jan 2026 she needs a home she has waited half a year (available since July 2025) (altered, vaccines up to date, microchipped, vet checked) (can take smaller payments) Location: West Mesa, Arizona Compatibility with other dogs: Great, loves all dogs big and small, playful but she knows to leave dogs alone when she plays too much.
+Compatibility with cats: Great Compatibility with kids: Good Energy level: Low to Moderate chill in the house.
+Lady is a bubbly little gal ready to meet her forever family.
 Lady was found starved BCS 1/9, and pregnant.
 You could see her hips, spine, and shoulder bones.
-This sweet heart will never have to suffer again.
+This sweetheart will never have to suffer again.
 It was in her best interest to spay her as she could barely walk or take care of herself.
 She LOVES toys and water.
 Now, Lady is happy go lucky and always excited to greet you with a wagging tail.
 Lady loves other dogs and would be excited to find a puppy pal to match her energy.
-Lady is an older pup at 11 months old but may still need patience with puppy training.
+Lady is an older pup at 1.5 years old but may still need patience with puppy training.
 To meet her, please fill out an application and send us a message!

 We'll also keep you updated on Benji's adoption status with email updates.